UoB-COMSM0166/2025-group-19/assignments/Week10/Readme.md

         </td>
     </tr>
     <tr>
-        <td>As a player, I want the game to be accessible to color-blind users, so that I can enjoy it regardless of my vision condition.</td>
+        <td>As a player, I want the game to be accessible to colour-blind users, so that I can enjoy it regardless of my vision.</td>
         <td>
             a.
-Use distinct icons and patterns instead of relying solely on colors.<br>
+Use distinct icons and patterns instead of relying solely on colours.<br>
             b.
-Provide a color-blind mode option in the settings.<br>
+Provide a colour-blind mode option in the settings.<br>
             c.
-Ensure the game remains fully playable with the color-blind mode enabled.
+Ensure the game remains fully playable with the colour-blind mode enabled.
         </td>
     </tr>
     <tr>